public final class Schedulers extends Object

 rx3.io-scheduled-release

-), the underlying worker is returned to the cached worker pool only after the currently running task
+set to true), the underlying worker is returned to the cached worker pool only after the currently running task

 has finished.
 This can help prevent premature reuse of the underlying worker and likely won't lead to delays or